c2lang/c2compiler/INSTALL.md

 ```$ packer -S c2c-git```

+For other Linux distro, a manual build is required.
+See below.

 ## Installation of LLVM/Clang (C2 version)
 C2 is based on LLVM 3.3 and some parts of Clang 3.3.
 To install C2, follow the steps below.
 The example shows